ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ---

 #### `stealskin <player-name: string> [fetch-from-world: bool = false]`
 Steals a player's skin, cape, and geometry data.
 Player name lookups are case insensitive. `fetch-from-world` retrieves the skin data from the target player in the world instead of from the pause menu's player list.
 Prefer this option if no skin data is available from the player list, or if the skin retrieved from the player list differs from the player's current in-world skin.
-Retrieved skin files are outputted to the `.\stolen_skin_assets\` folder relative to the mod directory.
+Retrieved files are written to the `.\stolen_skin_assets\` folder.
+This folder is created automatically when needed.

 Example usage:
 - `.stealskin username123`